WICG/turtledove/FLEDGE_extended_PA_reporting.md

 on permission policy violations.

-Users using this are strongly encouraged to report their metrics during the beginning of their scripts, since if the script hits a per script time out before asking to report them nothing will get sent, which can result in inaccuracy, especially for `percent-scripts-timeout`.
+Users using this are strongly encouraged to report their metrics during the beginning of their scripts, since if the script hits a per script timeout before asking to report them nothing will get sent, which can result in inaccuracy, especially for `percent-scripts-timeout`.

 ### Per-participant base values.